IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/design/system-ui/home-panel.md

 title: Home Panel
 ---

-The home panel is, by default, the bottom layer of the system UI in TomTom IndiGO.
+The home panel is, by default, the bottom layer of the system UI in TomTom Digital Cockpit.
 When the system is started, or the user closes an application, this is the screen the user is greeted with.
-By default, TomTom IndiGO serves the navigation experience as the home screen.
+By default, TomTom Digital Cockpit serves the navigation experience as the home screen.
 This choice was made because for many drivers navigation guidance is the primary on-screen task while driving, and setting up a route is the first thing they do.
-Even when driving without a route, the TomTom IndiGO navigation experience provides contextually relevant information about traffic delays and road closures.
+Even when driving without a route, the TomTom Digital Cockpit navigation experience provides contextually relevant information about traffic delays and road closures.